Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-2/04-recap-of-R-programming.md

 # define a chacter string
 x <- c("a", "b", "c", "d")

-# get elements 1 and 3
+# get elements 1 and 3 using the ':' operator
 x[c(1,3)]

 # get elements 1 to 3